 Vancouver is the third largest metropolitan area in Canada, with a population of more than 3 million.
 It’s a city of several cities, including Richmond, Steveston, New Westminster, Burnaby, Surrey and Pitt Meadows.
 Dozens of communities can be found along the transit line, each with its own personality and spiritual typography.
 Successfully reaching the people who live in Vancouver will take churches that reflect the ethnic makeup and culture of the communities in which they are planted.

 “Vancouver is a testimony to the power of partnership and a persevering sense of purpose among our partner churches,” says Ray Woodard, Send City missionary for Vancouver.
-“I’ve been here 28 years, and I’ve seen what can happen when churches take the call to this city seriously.”
+“I’ve been here over 30 years, and I’ve seen what can happen when churches take the call to this city seriously.”

 From planting a church to partnering with those already on mission in Vancouver, you and your church can make a difference; connect with us to learn how.

 Take your next step on mission in Vancouver

 Church planting is a team effort.
 You can use your gifts and talents to support a church planter, help meet needs in the community and reach neighbors for Christ.
 We can help you get connected.Take the Next Step